sabbelasichon/typo3-rector/docs/best_practice_guide.md

 - add ClassAliasMap in case you're upgrading 2 versions to provide old classes to migrate
 - apply rulesets stepwise by version; first TCA only, then full set or combined
 - apply rulesets stepwise to your packages or multiple packages at once
-- don't use class aliases for Nimut Testing Framework
+- don't use class aliases for Nimut Testing Framework (see [Migrating Testing Framework](#migrating-testing-framework))

 ### Starting
 Starting with an upgrade should start with installing typo3-rector and checking for the rector rules/sets of your current version, not the one you're targeting.